-FACT: Wool is also unexpectedly amazing when it comes to fire safety.
+FACT: Wool is unexpectedly amazing when it comes to fire safety.
 Due to the way the wool strands are structured, they are naturally flame-resistant.
 It’s science!

 We spend a lot of time obsessing about fabrics, and we’re always sourcing new ones and trying to raise our standards.
 We offer natural fabrics like cotton, hemp, and wool, as well as some certified organic textiles.

 It’s not just the fabrics you can see and touch.
 All the linings inside the furniture are made of certified organic cotton by the Global Organic Textile Standard.

 When a fabric is synthetic, it’s a better synthetic, chosen for durability and healthier materials.
 Greenguard Gold Certified or OEKO Certified are the standards for almost all of the synthetics we offer.

 FACT: In the world of cotton, organic farming produces around 46% less CO2 than conventional farming.